MikeHook/mikehook.github.io/source/_posts/2015-10-07-lean-awesome-part-I.markdown

 ##Amplify learning##

+{% blockquote Wikipedia https://en.wikipedia.org/wiki/Lean_software_development Lean software development %}
-*Software development is a continuous learning process with the additional challenge of development teams and end product sizes**
+Software development is a continuous learning process with the additional challenge of development teams and end product sizes.
+{% endblockquote %}

 Working in a development team of one on this particular project obviously made knowledge sharing a non issue, however there were opportunities to ensure learning was applied instead of doing things the old way.
 Integrating the GoCardless payment system presented a great opportunity for learning.
 The club were reluctant to extend the existing paypal based solution due to the fees involved, with paypal charging nearly 4% per transaction.
 So I did some research and found that the GoCardless direct debit service charged just 1% per transaction.